Holiday and Travel Scams

 Distraction theft Travel Scam :

 The most common travel scam is distraction theft.
-A gang of thieves or a thief will distract you with a bump or shove or ask for directions or offer some help and then proceed to steal your valuables from luggage or steal your wallet or a purse.
-To avoid distraction theft, spread to belongings, never keep your credit card and passport in one place and wear pick pocket proof clothing.
+A thief—or a gang of thieves—will distract you by bumping into you, asking for directions, or offering to help, and then proceed to steal your valuables, such as items from your luggage, your wallet, or your purse.
+To avoid falling victim to distraction theft, it’s important to spread out your belongings, never keep your credit card and passport in the same place, and wear pickpocket-proof clothing whenever possible.

 Phony petitions Travel Scam :